-To anticipate the robustness of the baseline results for predicted diversity to controls for the technology diffusion hypothesis, it may be noted that migratory distance from East Africa possesses a correlation coefficient of only 0.02 with the great circle distance from the closest regional frontier in the 1500 CE sample.
-Furthermore, for the 1000 CE and 1 CE regression samples, migratory distance is again weakly correlated with distance from the closest regional technological frontier in each period, with the respective correlation coefficients being only -0.04 and 0.03.
-These encouragingly low sample correlations are indicative of the fact that the earlier regression specifications estimated first glance seems to violate the criterion that the regional frontiers selected should belong to different sociopolitical entities.
+40Note that for the year 1 CE there are four cities appearing within the territories of the Roman Empire, which at first glance seems to violate the criterion that the regional frontiers selected should belong to different sociopolitical entities.
 This is simply a by-product of the dominance of the Roman Empire in the Mediterranean basin during that period.
 In fact, historical evidence suggests that the cities of Athens, Carthage and Alexandria had long been serving as centers of regional diffusion prior to their annexation to the Roman Empire.
 Moreover, the appearance of Constantinople under Europe in 1000 CE and Asia in 1500 CE is an innocuous classification issue arising from the fact that the city historically fluctuated between the dominions of European and Asian civilizations.